dsccommunity/ActiveDirectoryDsc/tests/Unit/Stubs/README.md

 ```

 Replace all occurences of `System.Security.Principal.SecurityIdentifier` with
-`System.Object` as this property is not currently implemented in PowerShell 7.
+`System.Object` as `SecurityIdentifier` is not currently implemented in
+PowerShell 7.

 Add `-WarningAction SilentlyContinue` to the `Add-Type` command to suppress
 warnings in PowerShell 7.